-MAX BRT on North College was chosen as a priority because of the growth and development in north Fort Collins that is occurring today and anticipated to continue for the foreseeable future.
+MAX BRT on North College was chosen as a priority to support our commitment to equity and climate action and because the area is growing in terms of population, employment, and transit ridership.
 This report includes the final recommendations for the future of North College Avenue and the commercial areas and neighborhoods surrounding it.
 The process for the North College MAX Bus Rapid Transit (BRT) Plan began in February of 2021.
 This process included three separate phases of community engagement, an existing conditions assessment, and an evaluation of different transportation and land use alternatives.
 The final recommendations for the North College area presented in this report were developed from community members input received and the technical analysis conducted.
 This report summarizes the process that led to these recommendations and presents the final transportation, development, and funding recommendations.
 Additionally this plan includes potential phasing and funding sources for all recommendations.